 The participants gathered in a circus tent to enjoy a theatrical interpretation of datafication and gained creative perspectives on data technologies.
 The Show playfully explored the interactions with data to let people express their wishes and concerns.

-Directed by Luca Stappers, The Show brought together data jugglers, binary clowns, a large human cannonball, AI fortune teller and a circus creature AIML to create new interactions with data.
+Directed by Luca Stappers, The Show brought together data jugglers, binary clowns, a large human cannonball, an AI fortune teller and a circus creature AIML to create new interactions with data.
 Both delighted and intrigued, the visitors were left curious to explore the boundless possibilities of data technologies.

 Data Exposed harnessed public data about Leidsche Rijn (the host neighborhood of the entire Cirque du Data event) to create inspiring data visualizations that sparked the interest of residents in data.
 Information designer Karin Schwandt delved into the data collected by the municipality to tell the stories of Leidsche Rijn residents and highlight how they differ from or resemble the rest of Utrecht residents.